sap-tutorials/community/tutorials/community-2024/community-2024.md

 <!-- border -->![communications](tutorial_tour_4.png)
 <!-- border -->![communications](tutorial_tour_5.png)

-Go to the [My Settings](https://groups.community.sap.com/t5/user/myprofilepage/tab/personal-profile) (accessible by clicking your avatar in the upper right after the January 2024 migration, or from the [groups avatar](https://groups.community.sap.com/) prior to migration), select **Subscriptions & Notifications**, and choose which notifications you would like to receive.
+Go to [My settings](https://community.sap.com/t5/user/myprofilepage/tab/personal-profile) (accessible by clicking your avatar in the upper right and selecting "Settings"), select **Subscriptions & Notifications**, and choose which notifications you would like to receive.

 <!-- border -->![communications](tutorial_tour_6.png)